KxSystems/embedPy/README.md

 By default, calling an embedPy function/method, will return another embedPy object.
 This allows users to chain together sequences of functions.
 Alternatively, users can specify the return type as q or foreign.

-embedPy objects are retrieved from Python WITH one of the following calls
+embedPy objects are retrieved from Python with one of the following calls

 #### .p.import
 Symbol arg- the name of a Python module or package to import
 e.g. ``.p.import`numpy``
 #### .p.get
-Symbol arg- the name of a Python variable
+Symbol arg- the name of a Python variable in `__main__`
 - ``.p.get`varName``
 #### .p.eval
 String arg- the Python code to evaluate